bbauska/JS-Programs/README.md

   console.log(`Sorry, you've run out of attempts.
 The number was ${secretNumber}.`);
 }

-// Start the Guess the Number Game guessTheNumberGame();
+// Example: Start the Guess the Number Game guessTheNumberGame();
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->